-While they were eating, Jesus took a loaf of bread, and after blessing it he broke it, gave it to the disciples, and said, “Take, eat; this is my body.”
-Then he took a cup, and after giving thanks he gave it to them, saying, “Drink from it, all of you; for this is my blood of the covenant, which is poured out for many for the forgiveness of sins.”
+While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take and eat; this is my body.”
+Then he took a cup, and when he had given thanks, he gave it to them, saying, “Drink from it, all of you.
+This is my blood of the covenant, which is poured out for many for the forgiveness of sins.

-Yet, and I am in no way criticizing this banner, I find it interesting that Jesus did not use wheat and grapes to represent his body and blood.
+Yet—and I am in no way criticizing this banner—I find it interesting that Jesus actually did not use wheat and grapes to represent his body and blood.
 Rather, he used bread and wine.
 These elements were featured in the Jewish Passover meal, which formed the basis of the Last Supper.
-Yet, they were not only items with deep theological meaning.
-Bread and wine were also products made by human hands and human tools.
+They were not only items with deep theological meaning; bread and wine were also products made by human hands and human tools.
 They were the result of natural elements refined by human work.

 As you consider the fact that Jesus used products of human work to represent the meaning of his sacrifice, what thoughts or feelings come to mind?